-- On 4 April 2023 the Utility Regulator (UR), in consultation with SSE Airtricity Gas Supply (NI) Limited (SSE Airtricity), the Department for the Economy (DfE) and the Consumer Council Northern Ireland (CCNI) began a review of the SSE Airtricity maximum average price for domestic and small business customers using less than 2,500 therms per annum.
-The current maximum average price has been effective from 1 October 2022 and covers approximately 195,000 domestic and small business customers within the Greater Belfast Area and 3,200 in the West area. - 1.2 We carryout formal reviews of the SSE Airtricity maximum average price on a bi-annual basis (in advance of April and October).
+- 1.1 On 16 January 2024 the Utility Regulator (UR), in consultation with SSE Airtricity Gas Supply (NI) Limited (SSE Airtricity), the Department for the Economy (DfE) and the Consumer Council Northern Ireland (CCNI) began a review of the SSE Airtricity maximum average price for domestic and small business customers using less than 2,500 therms per annum.
+The current maximum average price has been effective from 1 July 2023 and covers approximately 204,000 domestic and small business customers within the Greater Belfast Area and 3,800 in the West area. - 1.2 We carryout formal reviews of the SSE Airtricity maximum average price on a bi-annual basis (in advance of April and October).
 On an ongoing basis we analyse the cost of wholesale gas on the forward curve, along with the forward purchases that SSE Airtricity has made to date.
-Reviews can therefore also happen throughout the year if they are necessary to prevent over or under recoveries of revenues becoming too large. - 1.3 Following a drop in the wholesale price of gas, we initiated this formal review to establish and approve the new maximum average price to become effective from 1 July 2023.
+Reviews can therefore also happen throughout the year if they are necessary to prevent over or under recoveries of revenues becoming too large. - 1.3 Following a drop in the wholesale price of gas, we initiated this formal review to establish and approve the new maximum average price to become effective from 1 April 2024.
 The review is a formal process agreed by SSE Airtricity and the UR, and includes consultation with DfE and the CCNI.
 It is set out within the SSE Airtricity1 price control. - 1.4 SSE Airtricity uses the maximum average price to set the actual range of tariffs that are charged to customers.
 The tariffs are calculated on a weighted average basis, based on average usage and the number of customers using each tariff.
-SSE Airtricity cannot charge more than the maximum average price overall. - 1.5 From 1 July 2023 the maximum average price for domestic and small business customers will be 319.53 pence per therm; decreasing from from 363.79 pence per therm in the current tariff which was last set on 1 October 2023.
-The tariff will be kept under constant review.
-However, due to the removal of discounts afforded to consumers through the UK government's Energy Price Guarantee scheme, end consumer bills will increase.
+SSE Airtricity cannot charge more than the maximum average price overall. - 1.5 From 1 April 2024 the maximum average price for domestic and small business customers will be 246.78 pence per therm; decreasing from from 319.53 pence per therm in the current tariff which was last set on 1 July 2023.
+The tariff will be kept under constant review. - 1.6 Table 1 on the next page shows the change since July 2023 to the annual bill payable by SSE customers.